juanmardikian/Foreign-Exchange-P2/project-worksheet.md

 # Project Overview

+Foreing Exhxnge

 ## Project Name

-A Website based in the dollar currenci, to compare ratios with another currencies
+A Website based in the dollar currency, to compare ratios with another currencies
 ## API Snippet
 ```